Podshot/MCEdit-Unified/README.md

 easy_install pygame
 easy_install Pillow==2.9.0
 easy_install ftputil
-easy_install pywin32 (Windows only, needed for compiling)
+easy_install pywin32 (Windows only, needed for compiling, if you're not using VirtualENV) easy_install pypiwin32 (Windows only again, use this one if you're using VirtualENV)
 ```

 For windows users if `easy_install` cannot find a library you need, or you can't get `easy_install` working, all needed libraries can be downloaded as precompiled binaries on the internet in both 32bit and 64bit. pywin32 is available in 64bit despite it's name.
+You can also use `pip` to download these libraries as well.

 Debian and Ubuntu Linux users can install the following packages via apt-get to grab all the dependencies easily and install them into the system python.
 This also downloads all libraries required to build these modules using `pip install`